 Bacteria usually get a bad rap for causing disease and swallowing a few billion a day in the name of health might cause most people to pause.
-However scientific evidence, that continues to grow, suggests that one can treat and possibly prevent many illnesses with foods and supplements that contain certain types of live bacteria called probiotics.
-Since the mid-1990s, clinical studies have established that probiotic therapy can aid in the treatment of some gastrointestinal concerns, delay development of allergies in children as well as treat allergies, help with mood and depression and prevent women’s vaginal and urinary infections.
+However, scientific evidence that continues to grow suggests that one can treat and possibly prevent many illnesses with foods and supplements that contain certain types of live bacteria called probiotics.
+Since the mid-1990s, clinical studies have established that probiotic therapy can help treat some gastrointestinal concerns, delay the development of allergies in children, treat allergies, help with mood and depression, and prevent women’s vaginal and urinary infections.
 Probiotics are also being used successfully with certain skin issues.

 What Are Probiotics?

-Probiotics which are also called ‘good bacteria’ are “organisms and substances that have a beneficial effect on the host animal by contributing to its intestinal microbial balance”, according to a report written by Parker, R. B. in the journal Animal Nutrition and Health.
-In addition, probiotic bacteria may have the potential to change brain neurochemistry and treat anxiety and depression-related disorders, according to a study published in the journal Proceedings of the National Academy of Sciences (PNAS).
+Probiotics, which are also called ‘good bacteria’ are “organisms and substances that have a beneficial effect on the host animal by contributing to its intestinal microbial balance,” according to a report written by Parker, R. B. in the journal Animal Nutrition and Health.
+Also, probiotic bacteria may potentially change brain neurochemistry and treat anxiety and depression-related disorders, according to a study published in the journal Proceedings of the National Academy of Sciences (PNAS).

-Estimates indicate that 100 trillion microorganisms which represent more than 500 different species inhabit every normal, healthy bowel.
+Estimates indicate that 100 trillion microorganisms representing more than 500 different species inhabit every normal, healthy bowel.
 This enormous internal ecosystem consists of thousands of billions of living microorganisms that co-exist.
-Our “human intestinal flora,” radically influences, and to a certain degree even directs, every individual’s personal state of health and well-being — including physical and mental health, and metabolism.
+Our “human intestinal flora” radically influences, and to a certain degree even directs, every individual’s personal state of health and well-being — including physical and mental health and metabolism.
 These microflora or beneficial bacteria don’t usually make us sick and, in fact, can keep pathogens (harmful microorganisms) in check, aid in digestion and nutrient absorption, and contribute highly to immune function.

 It is also interesting to note that probiotics are beneficial in maintaining urogenital health.
 The vagina is a finely balanced ecosystem – somewhat like the digestive tract.
 Dominant Lactobacilli strains normally make it too acidic for harmful microorganisms to survive.
 However, as most women know, the system is easily thrown out of balance by using antibiotics, spermicides, and birth control pills.
 Thus the use of probiotics that restore microflora balance possibly provide help for these common female urogenital concerns such as bacterial vaginosis, yeast infection, and urinary tract infection.